-- standard on-page violence both between people and between humans and mythical creatures
+- on-page violence both between people and between humans and mythical creatures

 - allusions to previous abuse